telerik/ui-for-aspnet-mvc-examples/grid/grid-dpl-integration/README.md

 Sometimes we need to get the best performance and minimal resource consumption in order to export greater amounts of records.
 For cases like that, the [RadSpreadStreamProcessing](http://docs.telerik.com/devtools/document-processing/libraries/radspreadstreamprocessing/overview) may be a better choice.
 This simple demo should be a good starting point for integration between [Grid](http://docs.telerik.com/kendo-ui/aspnet-mvc/helpers/grid/overview) and the aforementioned library.
+Note that the stream-based library does not support autofit functionality (XLSX).
 Supported format are once again, CSV and XLSX.

 ```
 using Telerik.Documents.SpreadsheetStreaming;